-You may ask why someone would miss a tax credit worth up to $6,660 in 2020 or $6,728 in 2021 for a family with three or more children.
-Many people who qualify for the credit miss out on it because they are newly qualified or choose, perhaps mistakenly, to not file a tax return because their income falls below the IRS income filing limit (For tax year 2020 $12,400 single, $24,800 married filing jointly and for tax year 2021 $12,550 single and $25,100 married filing jointly).
+You may wonder why someone would miss a tax credit worth up to $6,660 in 2020 or $6,728 in 2021 for a family with three or more children?
+Well, many people who qualify for the credit miss out on it because they are newly qualified or choose to not file a tax return because their income falls below the IRS income filing limit (For tax year 2020 $12,400 single, $24,800 married filing jointly and for tax year 2021 $12,550 single and $25,100 married filing jointly).

-Want to know more?
-Here is some important information about the tax credit and how you get it.
+Want to know more about the EITC?
+Here are answers to important questions about the tax credit, and information on how you can qualify.

-The EITC is a refundable tax credit given to taxpayers that earn low to moderate income from a job or being self-employed.
-While it may eliminate the taxes you owe, you can receive a tax refund for the amount of your credit if the credit is more than the amount of taxes you owe.
+The EITC is a refundable tax credit given to taxpayers that earn low to moderate income from a job or from being self-employed.
+While it may eliminate the taxes you owe, you may also receive a tax refund for the amount of your credit if the credit is more than the amount of taxes you owe.

-Who is eligible to claim Earned Income Credit?
+Who is eligible to claim the Earned Income Tax Credit?

-Generally speaking, you are eligible for the EITC if you meet the income limits and all of the following apply:
+Generally speaking, you may be eligible for the EITC if you meet the income limits included below and all of the following apply:

 - You are a U.S. citizen